 It is a rare occurrence for intent to be present in cases of medical malpractice.
-For the majority of cases, the injury to the victim is caused by medical negligence.
-However, the lack of intent doesn't change the amount of harm done to the victim – or the medical practitioner's liability for it.
-Still, despite the seeming black-and-white character of medical malpractice cases, they are actually quite complicated, and costly, and the period a victim must wait to find out if benefits will be provided or denied can be both exhausting and stressful.
-Contacting an experienced Florida medical malpractice attorney may increase your chances for a more favorable outcome.
-Our law office centered in Brevard County Florida handles medical malpractice issues ranging from those of the simplest variety to those involving brain injuries, paralysis, and even death.
-We represent a variety of different cases and clients throughout the state of Florida from Miami to Jacksonville.
-Should our offices not be conveniently located for you, as always, we are happy to provide you with professional transportation, or in the alternative, should you wish, we are also happy to come to your residence.
+For the majority of cases, the injury to the victim is caused by medical negligence, meaning that the doctor or the health care profesional invovled violated their standard of care.
+With that being said, the lack of intent doesn't change the amount of harm done to the victim – or the medical practitioner's liability for it.
+Still, despite the seeming black-and-white character of medical malpractice cases, they are actually quite complicated, costly, and the period a victim must wait to find out if benefits will be provided or denied can be both exhausting and stressful.
+Contacting an experienced Florida medical malpractice lawyer may increase your chances for a more favorable outcome.
+Our law offices, which are centered in Brevard County Florida, handles medical malpractice issues ranging from those of the simplest variety to those involving brain injuries, paralysis, and even death througout the state of Florida and our record speeks for itself as to our expierence and results.
+We have had the honor of representing a variety of different cases and individuals throughout the state of Florida from Miami to Jacksonville.
+Should our offices not be conveniently located for you, as always, we are happy to provide you with professional transportation, or in the alternative, should you wish, we will come to your residence to discuss your potential case with you.
+A call the the Law Offices of James B Coutler will result in a free consultation with Mr. Coutler himself should you request it.
+From years of dealing with client's in need of legal help, we understand that there is nothing more frustrating then reaching out to a lawyer's office only to find yourself forwarded to a call center where you must speek to one assistant after another untill you are lucky enough to one day actually sit down with and talk to a licensed and expierenced attorney.
+Do not allow that to happen to you.
+Demand that you sit down and talk to an attorney, it is the least any law firm should offer for a potential client.
+Demand that you have a conversation about your case with the indivudial who is advertising and or the lead partner in the firm, rather then a paralegal or a junion associate.
+Your case means something.
+It is likely everything to you, it should be just as important to the firm that represents you as well.

 The legal team at the Law Offices of James B. Coulter is passionate about medical malpractice cases and has decades of combined legal experience.
 If you believe you are the victim of medical malpractice in the state of Florida in Brevard County, Orange County, Seminole County, Indian River County, Osceola County, Volusia County, Putnam County, Pasco County, Duval County, Palm Beach County, Polk County, Duval County, or any other county in the state of Florida, please contact The Law Offices of James B. Coulter.
 We are happy to provide you with a free legal consultation and review of your claim to help you determine the remedies that might be available to you at law.
 Call (321) 586-9944 or submit our online contact form today and we will promptly get back to you.